Sent-down youth: Return home or exile

 On May 16, 1966, an expanded session of a CCP Politburo meeting approved Mao Zedong's agenda and political declaration of the Cultural Revolution, later known as the 16 May Notification.
 In August, Mao met with over a million Red Guards from across the country who gathered in and around Tiananmen Square.
 Envisioning a nationwide revolution, the party's leadership announced in September that the state would provide all revolutionary students and faculty a free ride to Beijing and living expenses en route.
 Benefiting from their location and connections, Beijing- and Tianjin- (urban) educated youths who resettled in production teams on the outskirts of major cities were among the first to be informed.

 As the news spread, more sent-down or urban-educated youths followed.
-Some responded to the party leadership's call and united (chuanlian, 串連) to "revolt" (zaofan, 造反) and "return to cities to make revolution" (huicheng nao geming, 回城鬧革命).
-In the meanwhile, many also chose to return to cities because that they had conflicts with local cadres and peasants.
-Some urban-educated youths with "good" political or family backgrounds (zhengzhi beijing) considered themselves more "revolutionary" than local cadres, and demanded that the latter to resign during the 1963–1965 Socialist Education Movement.
+Some responded to the party leadership's call and united (串联 (chuànlián)) to "revolt" (造反 (zàofǎn)) and "return to cities to make revolution" (回城闹革命 (huíchéng nào gémìng)).
+Meanwhile, many also chose to return to cities because they’d had conflicts with local cadres and peasants.
+Some urban-educated youths with "good" political or family backgrounds (zhengzhi beijing) considered themselves more "revolutionary" than local cadres, and demanded that the latter resign during the 1963–1965 Socialist Education Movement.
 When the Cultural Revolution began, local cadres launched counterattacks and forced resettled urban-educated youth to leave.